The talent acquisition dilemma for mid-size hiring volumes

 Imagine you have built an efficient talent acquisition team that runs smoothly and with agility.
 It has integrated the latest standards and tools.
 Your competitors even describe it, with some envy, as an exemplary operation.
 Suddenly the hammer falls: your CFO is reviewing budgets and based on next year’s hiring forecast, she/he asks you to reduce your team by one full-time equivalent (FTE).
 She needs savings in HR overhead, tough luck.
 The impact of one less person on a small team is devastating.
 You are then left with reinventing the configuration of the recruitment team with this new limitation.

 Large organizations, with hiring volumes of between 1.000 and 15.000 positions a year, allow for some fluctuation in the talent acquisition team, and its impact is limited.
 With the mid-size hiring volume of your company, fluctuations have an immediate and major influence.
 A forecasted reduction of 50 external positions translates into a 33% reduction of your team and budget.

 The solution?
 Partnering with a provider invoicing on a transactional basis; you pay only for what you get.

 The no-dilemma solution

 Serendi is the integrated service partner for talent acquisition (RPO) in EMEA.
-We support companies and organizations with mid-size hiring volumes (100 – 1‘000 per annum) with identifying, engaging, attracting, and hiring top talent.
+We support companies and organizations with mid-size hiring volumes (100 – 1.000 per annum) by identifying, engaging, attracting, and hiring top talent.

 Serendi accomplishes this by providing its clients with a plug & play talent sourcing platform – at the top of digital and technological innovation.
 This overarching tool enables the identification and attraction of the best talent available and thus supports sustainable hires through customized onsite recruitment services at a reasonable cost, backed by high-performance KPIs.